danirus/django-comments-xtd/docs/usecases/only-signed-in-can-comment.rst

 Now restart the runserver command and see that registered users can comment without issues.
 However visitors get the HTTP-400 page (Bad Request).

-As a final step to customize the simple example site either edit the ``templates/comments/form.html`` template or the ``templates/articles/article_detail.html`` template, to prevent non-registered users from seeing the post comment form and rather display a message inviting them to login or register.
+As a final step to customize the simple example site either edit ``templates/comments/form.html`` or ``templates/articles/article_detail.html`` to display a message inviting visitors to login or register instead of showing the post comment form.

-As an example, here below there is a modified version of the ``article_detail.html`` template of the simple example project, that displays a message with a link to the login page when the user is not authenticated:
+As an example, here is a modified version of ``article_detail.html`` that displays a message with a link to the login page when the user is not
+authenticated:

    .. code-block:: html+django